 Step 3: The 3-knife Trim

 The last part of the process is known as the 3-knife trim.
-Up until now, the guts and the covers have been done on larger sheets of paper.
+Up until now, the guts and the covers of the perfect bound booklet printing have been done on larger sheets of paper.
 Perfect binding is done on larger sheets of paper and then trimmed down so that the final cuts make the books crisply clean on all the edges—no unevenness and no excess glue.

 This process is called a 3-knife trim because there are 3 cuts to be made: the top cut, the bottom cut, and the face cut.
 The face cut cuts off the side that is opposite of the binding edge.
 Basically, the printing company cuts all 3 sides other than the binding edge.